Hezbollah armed strength: Naval assets

 There are disputed reports that Hezbollah has acquired large, advanced Yakhont anti-ship missiles from Syria, by smuggling them into Lebanon in parts.

-Hezbollah established an amphibious warfare unit in the 1990s, which trains in Lebanon and Iran.
+In the 1990s, Hezbollah established an amphibious warfare unit that trains in Lebanon and Iran.
 Little is known about it.

 Unmanned aerial vehicles

 Like many of its other weapons systems, Hezbollah's UAV capacity is more advanced than any other non-state actor, while being much less capable than a typical nation state.
 In particular, Hezbollah's UAV systems are much inferior in both quantity and capability to Israel's.
 Hezbollah operates both military drones, believed to be acquired from Iran, and improvised commercial off-the-shelf models.
 There is substantial disagreement over what models and quantities of drones Hezbollah possesses.
 Hezbollah has no manned aircraft.

 Hezbollah first acquired UAVs in 2002 and their first known use of a drone came on November 7, 2004.
-The party has continued to use UAV technology.
-In 2005, the organization possibly had just three "Mirsad-1" UAVs, and the organization used drones in the 2006 Lebanon War and lost several.
+Hezbollah has continued to use UAV technology.
+The organization used drones in the 2006 Lebanon War and lost several.
 Since 2014, Hezbollah drones have also been involved in reconnaissance over the porous Lebanese-Syrian border.
 Hezbollah has demonstrated weaponized civilian drones, and claims to have first used them in September 2014.
-In 2015 Hezbollah was using COTS quadrocopter UAVs to spot artillery fire in Syria.
-Syria is the party's first intensive use of drones.
+In 2015 Hezbollah was using COTS quadrocopter UAVs to spot artillery fire in Syria, the party's first intensive use of drones.

 Estimates for Hezbollah's total number of drones range from more than 10 to "dozens" to almost 200, not counting commercial civilian drones.
 In 2006, the group claimed to have 50 trained drone pilots.
 Hezbollah drones of disputed model, known as the Mirsad-1 and either an Abadil-2 or Mohajer-4 model, violated Israeli airspace in November 2004 and April 2005.
 Hezbollah operates Abidil-2 UAVs in several models, including communications, the Qasef-1 loitering munition, and strategic intelligence.
 The group does not have Abadil-2 drones for tactical surveillance.
-In 2014 or 2015 Hezbollah built a 2200-foot unpaved runway in the northern Bekaa Valley, probably to use for UAVs in Syria.
+In 2014 or 2015, Hezbollah built a 2,200-foot unpaved runway in the northern Bekaa Valley, probably to use for UAVs in Syria.
 There is speculation that Hezbollah has acquired the Shahed 129 UAV.

-Hezbollah has also used manned paragliders or powered parachutes.
+Hezbollah has used manned paragliders or powered parachutes.
 Little is known about this.

 Hezbollah and weapons of mass destruction

 There is no evidence Hezbollah has acquired chemical, biological, or nuclear weapons.
 Hassan Nasrallah has spoken against WMDs and IDF sources say Hezbollah has not acquired chemical weapons.
-However, there has been much speculation and concern about Hezbollah's potential acquisition of chemical weapons, particularly given the state collapse in nearby Syria.
+There has been much speculation and concern about Hezbollah's potential acquisition of chemical weapons, particularly given the state collapse in nearby Syria.

 A 2013 article says that if Hezbollah acquired biological weapons from Syria, its existing UAVs would likely provide a viable delivery mechanism.
-On the other hand, in 2008, the George Bush administration assessed that Hezbollah was possibly capable of carrying out a terror attack with chemical, biological or low-grade nuclear weapons.
+In 2008, the George Bush administration assessed that Hezbollah was possibly capable of carrying out a terror attack with chemical, biological or low-grade nuclear weapons.